microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ##### Delete column/row

-For a fixed table, you can delete a column/row, whereas for a dynamic table, you can delete a row.
+For a fixed table, you can delete a column/row, whereas for a dynamic table, you can delete a column.

 To delete a row/column, click on the name of column/row or and select "Delete" in menu options.
 A confirmation modal should be displayed.
 After clicking on "Yes", the column/row should be deleted.